Roberts-Morton House

-Roberts-Morton House, also known as the Old Stone House, is a historic home located in Ohio Township, Warrick County, Indiana.
+Roberts-Morton House, also known as the Old Stone House, is a historic home located in Ohio Township, Warrick County, Indiana, United States.
 Just east of the town of Newburgh.
 It was built in 1833–1834, and is a two-story, rectangular, Federal style cut stone dwelling.
 It has a low gable roof and exterior end chimneys.
 The front facade features a two-story, Greek Revival style projecting portico.

 It was listed on the National Register of Historic Places in 1974.

 The house is currently a private residence.
 The homeowner wanted to try to keep the tile in the original design when he updated it.
 From a guy that did the tile in the house.